-SECTION 106.
+SECTION 104.
 SUBJECT-MATTER JURISDICTION.
+This [Act]

-This [Act] applies to, and the court has jurisdiction over, guardianship and related proceedings for individuals domiciled or present in this State, protective proceedings for individuals domiciled in or having property located in this State, and property coming into the control of a guardian or conservator who is subject to the laws of this State.
+applies to, and the court has jurisdiction over, guardianship and related proceedings for individuals domiciled or present in this State, protective proceedings for individuals domiciled in or having property located in this State, and property coming into the control of a guardian or conservator who is subject to the laws of this State.

-SECTION 107.
+SECTION 105.
 CONCURRENT JURISDICTION.

-- (a) If courts have concurrent jurisdiction over a guardianship or protective proceeding, the court in which later proceedings are brought shall notify the original court, in this or another State, and after consultation with that court, assume jurisdiction, retain jurisdiction, or transfer the proceedings to the other court, whichever is in the best interest of the ward or protected person. - (b) If the court in which later proceedings are brought assumes or retains jurisdiction, a guardian or conservator appointed in the original court may be appointed as a guardian or conservator in the subsequent court later proceedings upon presentation of a petition therefor, proof of appointment, and a certified copy of such portion of the court record in the original court as the subsequent court in the later proceedings may specify.
-Notice of hearing on any such the petition, together with a copy of the petition, shall must be mailed at least fourteen 14 days prior to before the hearing to the minor, if the minor has attained 14 years of age, to the incapacitated or protected person, and to the individuals and entities that other persons who would be entitled to notice if the regular procedures for appointment of a guardian or conservator under this [Act] were applicable.
-The court shall make the appointment unless it concludes that the appointment would not be in the best interest of the minor's or incapacitated or protected person's best interest.
-Upon the filing of an acceptance of office and any required bond, the court shall issue appropriate letters of guardianship or conservatorship shall issue.
-Within fourteen 14 days following after an appointment, the guardian or conservator shall mail a copy of the order of appointment to the minor, if the minor has attained 14 years of age, to the incapacitated or protected person, and to all individuals and entities given notice of the petition.
+(a) If courts have concurrent jurisdiction over a guardianship or protective proceeding, the court in which later proceedings are brought shall notify the original court, in this or another State, and after consultation with that court, assume jurisdiction, retain jurisdiction, or transfer the proceedings to the other court, whichever is in the best interest of the ward or protected person.

+(b) If the court in which later proceedings are brought assumes or retains jurisdiction, a guardian or conservator appointed in the original court may be appointed as a guardian or conservator in the subsequent court upon presentation of a petition therefor, proof of appointment, and a certified copy of such portion of the court record in the original court as the subsequent court may specify.
+Notice of hearing on any such petition, together with a copy of the petition, shall be mailed at least fourteen days prior to the hearing to the minor, if the minor has attained 14 years of age, to the incapacitated or protected person, and to the individuals and entities that would be entitled to notice if the regular procedures for appointment of a guardian or conservator under this [Act] were applicable.
+The court shall make the appointment unless it concludes that the appointment would not be in the minor's or incapacitated or protected person's best interest.
+Upon the filing of an acceptance of office and any required bond, the appropriate letters of guardianship or conservatorship shall issue.
+Within fourteen days following an appointment, the guardian or conservator shall mail a copy of the order of appointment to the minor, if the minor has attained 14 years of age, to the incapacitated or protected person, and to all individuals and entities given notice of the petition.